Fact-checked by the ZeroinDaily editorial team

 | Breakout rooms | Yes (up to 50) | Yes (up to 50) | Yes (up to 50) |

 A 10-person team on Zoom Pro pays $1,918.80 per year.
-The same team on Microsoft 365 Business Basic — which includes Teams plus email, cloud storage, and collaboration tools — pays just $720 per year.
+The same team on Microsoft 365 Business Basic, which includes Teams plus email, cloud storage, and collaboration tools, pays just $720 per year.
 That is a 62% cost difference for a far broader software bundle.

 Which Platform Has Better Core Video Conferencing Features?

-Zoom leads on pure video quality and meeting-specific features, while Teams provides a broader unified communications experience.
+Zoom leads on pure video quality and meeting-specific controls, while Teams provides a broader unified communications experience.
 For businesses whose primary need is high-frequency external meetings, Zoom’s edge in video fidelity and meeting controls is meaningful.

 Video and Audio Quality